 Hike, Climb and Swim at Barton Creek Greenbelt

 Spring in Austin means perfect weather for endless free outdoor activities, and the Barton Creek Greenbelt is a top spot for a day trip to outdoor fun.
-With over 12 miles of hiking, biking and walking trails ranging from steep climbs to bouldering terrain, here you can hike along scenic trails, bike across rugged terrain renowned for its limestone cliffs, challenge each other at rock climbing, or wade into free-access swimming areas like Twin Falls, Sculpture Falls, and Gus Fruh.
+With over 12 miles of hiking, biking, and walking trails, you can explore scenic paths, bike across rugged terrain with limestone cliffs, or challenge yourself with rock climbing.

 Catch a Sunset at Mount Bonnell